In DC, a heated standoff between police, neighbors shows unease amid Trump's law enforcement surge

 The standoff continued after police arrested a man who they said is accused of drug and firearm crimes.
 Dozens of residents trailed officers down a side street and continued the jeers.
 “Quit your jobs.”
 “Nobody wants you here.”
 “You’re ruining the country.”

 Asked about the episode later at a news conference, D.C.
-Mayor Muriel Bowser said it attracted “a significant number of protesters” but “we were able to maintain calm.”
-Said Bowser: “I know there’s a lot of anxiety in the District."
+Police Chief Pamela Smith said the law enforcement action attracted a “significant number of protesters” but “we were able to maintain calm.”

 The conflict was punctuated by a remarkably candid conversation led by a Metropolitan Police Department sergeant who took questions from neighbors in what he described as “not an official press conference."